eatoin5hrdlu/EvoStat/README.md

 :- [c].
 :- save_evostat.

-Or to do debugging, start the program by typing:
+Or to maintain terminal access for debugging, start with:

 $ swipl(-win)
 :- [c].
 :- c.

-Then when the interface comes up, you can: turn off the automatic level sensing with Action->Stop turn off the PID volume/flow controllers  Action->PIDstop
+When the interface comes up, you can: turn off the automatic level sensing with Action -> Stop turn off the PID volume/flow controllers  Action -> PIDstop Get back to the Prolog prompt with File -> OK

 View the Web Interface with the URL  http://localhost:21847/web/pathe.pl

-The unusual port number is from the NetSpeak (WebPhone) Connection Server (no longer in use).
+The unusual port numbers are from the ca. 1995 NetSpeak (WebPhone).
+My legacy, no longer in use.
-Change it in c.pl to 80 or 8080 for normal web service.
+Change it in c.pl to 80 or 8080 to appear as a normal web server

 --------------
-Changing the Icon on a Prolog saved-state:
+To changing the Icon on a Prolog saved-state on Windows:

     chicon.exe saved.exe myapp.ico myapp.exe

 ###########################